emmawalshdev/living-landscapes/README.md

 #### Buisiness Stories

 * As a team member, I want to see my skills and strengths clearly defined in an 'About' section so that our clients will know I'm qualified.
-    * A defined high to low colour palette is used to display each employees skills.
+    * A defined colour palette is used to display each employees skills.
     * A content block of text also compliments the progress bars.
 * As a team member who deals with enquiries, I want to to know the user's name, phone number and email address so that I can get in contact with them.
     * The stated fields are marked required.

 * As a designer, I do not want prices to be posted online as quotes differ greatly dependending on the project and I really need to talk to the client first.
     * Prices are not viewable on any section of the website.
-    * A description of the process is included in the blurb section of the 'Contact us' page.
+    * An explanation of why prices are excluded is included in the blurb section of the 'Contact us' page.

 * As the CEO, I want all of our acheivements and past creations to be featured online.
     * Awards acheived are diplayed on the hompage, with images of the projects visable on the 'Portfolio' page.